DeNepo/ux-ui-design/README.md

 #### Before Break

 - _~10 minutes, all together_: Ice breaker!
-Write a story as a class one sentence a time
+Write a story as a class one sentence a time starting with - **One day I was walking down the street ...**
-  1. Assign numbers to each person, starting with n°1.
-  2. Share an issue with the story prompt
-  3. One at a time, add your sentences
 - _~15 minutes, all together_: What is design?
 Why is it important?
 - _~60 minutes, small groups_: [Draw Toast](https://www.drawtoast.com/)
 - _~20 minutes, all together_: each group shares how to make toast